rht-labs/enablement-docs/5-non-functionals-strike-back/README.md

         }
 ```

 3. We will add a new step to our `stage("node-build"){ }` section to lint the Javascript code.
-After the `npm install`; add a command to run the linting!
+After the `npm install`; add a command to run the linting.
 ```groovy
 echo '### Install deps ###'
 sh 'npm install'
 echo '### Running linting ###'
 sh 'npm run lint:ci'
 ```